-Dramatics aren’t really our thing, but the whole “cotton kills” issue is something we feel deserves some special attention.
+Dramatics aren’t really our thing, but the whole “cotton kills” issue is something we feel deserves some special attention when it comes to comparing sock materials.

 Now this isn’t an attack ad against cotton, everything has its time and place.
 This is more an informative piece, informing you that when it comes to what you should wear on your body while being active indoors or outdoors, it’s neither cotton’s time nor place.